 - Make sure ALL jumpers are set correctly according to your board's configuration.
-Read the hardware manual section on jumpers carefully if you're not sure. - Always remember to move the MODE switches 1,2,3 and 4 back to their correct positions after programming memory. - If you're using D-Bug12 breakpoints are not acknowledged if you use the monitor CALL.
+Read the hardware manual section on jumpers carefully if you're not sure. - Always remember to move JP1 to the correct position after programming memory or using Utilities. - If you're using D-Bug12, Breakpoints are not acknowledged if you use the monitor CALL.
 You must use one of the GO commands instead.
 This will be fixed in a later version. - If you programmed your code into EEPROM memory over the Debug Monitor and it doesn't run check the HC12 reset vector located at FFFEh FFFFh.
 These 2 bytes contain the address in the micro. where execution will begin when the unit is powered on.